alertflex/altprobe/README.md

 Below a screenshot of the Alertflex management console demonstrates a dashboard for events that were collected by Altprobe from security sensors
 ![](https://github.com/alertflex/altprobe/blob/master/img/0.png)

-This screenshot demonstrates an automation playbook that can be tied to security events.
+This screenshot demonstrates an automation playbook viewer/editor.
 ![](https://github.com/alertflex/altprobe/blob/master/img/1.png)

 For more information, please see the [Alertflex project documentation](https://alertflex.org/doc/index.html)